puavo-org/puavo-os/parts/pkg/README.md

 ## Configuration

 The default configuration can be changed by providing `/etc/puavo-pkg/config`.
-The following configuration options are recongized:
+The following configuration options are recognized:

 - ``PUAVO_PKG_ROOTDIR``: The root directory of the package tree.
 Defaults to ``/var/lib/puavo-pkg``.